rust-lang/reference/src/expressions/literal-expr.md

 > `rustc` includes a [lint check] named `overflowing_literals`, defaulting to `deny`, which rejects expressions where this occurs.

 > **Note**: `-1i8`, for example, is an application of the [negation operator] to the literal expression `1i8`, not a single integer literal expression.
+> See [Overflow] for notes on representing the most negative value for a signed type.

 ## Floating-point literal expressions